Is Military Retirement Pay Enough to Retire On?

 In his book and website, Doug discusses the steps he took to achieve financial independence – the point where he would no longer need to actively work to sustain his lifestyle.
 He and his wife saved and invested over the course of their careers, and even made dozens of mistakes along the way.
 But by saving a high percentage of their income and living well within their means, they were able to reach the point where they could maintain a nice quality of life (in Hawaii, no less!) while living off the income from his military pension and their investments.

 His story is inspirational and well worth reading.
-I highly recommend the book or starting with the About Page on The Military Guide.
+I highly recommend the book or starting with the About Page on The Military Wallet.
 His book had a big impact on me and was one of the factors that lead to my joining the Air National Guard after being out of the military for over 8 years.
 Being able to earn military retirement benefits will have a huge impact on my financial future.

 Another Case Study – Living Off Enlisted Military Retirement Pay